cityjson/cjval/README.md

 ...
 ```

-then `cjval` will download automatically the Extension schema files.
+then `cjval` will download the Extension schema files automatically.

-If instead you want to use your own local Extension schema(s), you can pass them as argument with the argument `-e` and this will overwrite the automatic download:
+If instead you want to use your own local Extension schema(s), you can pass them as argument with the `-e` flag and this will overwrite the automatic download:

 ```sh
 cjval myfile.city.json -e ./myextensions/generic.ext.json